 This area reminds me a bit of Hampstead in London which is where I used to live.
 Think of it as being just a nice area that’s a bit more well to do than some others in Sydney.

-No partying really happens here but you’ll be just a stones throw from the action.
+No partying really happens here but you’ll be just a stones throw from the action in Sydney CBD.
 I did look over in the Eastern Suburbs and Inner West a couple of times but we just couldn’t find anything decent for the money we wanted to pay.